wliu88/pra_scala/README.md

 ## PRA (Path Ranking Algorithm) and SFE (Subgraph Feature Extraction)

 This repo is forked from Matt Gardner's [pra code](https://github.com/matt-gardner/pra).
+The original is no longer maintained.
 Modifications have been made to ensure the code runs smoothly.
 Support for new datasets have also been added.
 Below is a brief description of the code from the original repo:

 PRA and SFE are algorithms that extract feature matrices from graphs, and use those feature matrices to do link prediction in that graph.
 This repository contains implementations of PRA and